Beefed up: McDonald's edging out KFC, Pizza Hut in China revival battle

-SHANGHAI (Reuters) - Yum Brands Inc (YUM.N), the home of KFC and Pizza Hut, is falling behind rival McDonald’s Corp (MCD.N) as the pair battle to revive flagging sales in China - a headache for Yum as it looks to spin off operations in its biggest market.
+SHANGHAI, Feb 4 (Reuters) - Yum Brands Inc, the home of KFC and Pizza Hut, is falling behind rival McDonald’s Corp as the pair battle to revive flagging sales in China - a headache for Yum as it looks to spin off operations in its biggest market.

 A Reuters analysis of same-store sales data suggests McDonald’s is recovering faster in China than larger rival Yum as both seek to bounce back from a slew of food safety scandals dating back to 2012.